Calendar icon December 1, 2023

 Fees are calculated based on the amount of rent, amount of deposit, credit score of the renter, and the value of the client.
 Security deposit alternative fees can often be as low as 5% of rent.
 So, for a rent of $1500 a month, a resident might pay: $75 per month (5%).
 In some larger apartment communities, residents may pay even less – typically $8-$30 per month.

-The concept of a security deposit alternative is that is helps lower the barrier of entry for residents who may not want to put down a massive one-time chunk of cash – and it helps protect the investor by filling vacancies more quickly, and incentivizing good care of the property.
+The concept of a security deposit alternative is that it helps lower the barrier of entry for residents who may not want to put down a massive one-time chunk of cash – and it helps protect the investor by filling vacancies more quickly, and incentivizing good care of the property.

 Here’s a breakdown of more specific advantages.